The Ultimate Guide to Construction Reporting

 7. Construction Reporting Software

-Why It Helps: Other than bing awesome, construction reporting software tools save time and reduce errors, making reporting faster and more consistent.
+Why It Helps: Other than being awesome, construction reporting software tools save time and reduce errors, making reporting faster and more consistent.

 Project Reporting Operations: 5 Critical Steps to Prepare Reports

-With so much information being needed for good quality construction project report, we identifyed 5 key steps to reporting that make the process easier to understand.
+With so much information being needed for good quality construction project report, we identified 5 key steps to reporting that make the process easier to understand.

-We call this Project Reporting Operations (PRO) and we’ll explain the main steps to prepare a report using these headings: Capture, Compile, Circulate, Consume, and Continuous Improvement.
+We call this Project Reporting Operations (PRO) and we’ll explain the key steps to construction project reporting using these headings: Capture, Compile, Circulate, Consume, and Continuous Improvement.

 1. Capture